ClaudioLutz/BraveWebCrawler/README.md

 ## How It Works

 1. **Initialization**: Loads environment variables and creates MCP client
-2. **Primary Search**: Uses Brave Search API to find official company website
+2. **Primary Search**: Uses Brave Search API to find official company website.
-3. **Fallback Search**: If Brave Search fails, queries Wikidata for official website
+3. **Fallback Search**: If Brave Search fails, queries Wikidata for official website.
+4. **URL Pre-check**: Performs a quick relevance check on the found URL by examining its title and domain against the company name.
-4. **Website Navigation**: Uses Playwright MCP server to open the found website
+5. **Website Navigation**: Uses Playwright MCP server to open the found website (if relevant).
-5. **Data Extraction**: Crawls relevant pages (about, contact, impressum, etc.)
+6. **Data Extraction**: Crawls relevant pages (about, contact, impressum, etc.) with a 35-second timeout for the agent's web interaction and data extraction task per company.
-6. **AI Analysis**: Uses GPT to extract structured company information
+7. **AI Analysis**: Uses GPT to extract structured company information.
-7. **Output**: Returns formatted JSON with Swiss-specific company details
+8. **Output**: Writes results to a CSV file, including a `processing_status` column detailing the outcome for each company.

 ## Supported Models